Noah Delgado: Professional

-International
+International career

-Delgado was eligible to play for the Puerto Rico national football team after living and playing in the island for a couple of years.
+Delgado was eligible to play for the Puerto Rico national team after living and playing in the island for a couple of years.
 He was called up in 2008 for friendlies against Bermuda.
 He played on the team from 2008 to 2012 earning a total of 23 caps.

+Coaching career

+Delgado was named head coach of Oakland Roots in the USL Championship in December 2022.
+Delgado and the Roots parted ways in April 2024.